This country-specific Q&A provides an overview of Patent Litigation laws and regulations applicable in Ecuador.

 Evidence is presented by the parties and is incorporated into the process during hearings, though there might lawfully exist court-mandated evidence to help resolve the dispute.
 All documentary evidence is under the judge´s custody.
 It is important to take into account that to obtain all the evidence at the time of filing the claim, there are previous acts that must be carried out, such as a request for administrative protection before the competent authority, to obtain; i) a formal information request from the possible offender; or, ii) inspections of institutions, or even the home of the offender, if necessary, to validate the existence of an infringement.

 Are there procedures available which would assist a patentee to determine infringement of a process patent?

-Because Ecuador is a member of the Andean Community, it is part of the Andean Common Industrial Regime, which includes the Decision 486 -Common Provisions on Industrial Property- that in its article 240 states that, in any cases alleging infringement of a patent whose subject matter is a process for obtaining a product, the defendant in question shall be responsible for providing that the process used by him to obtain the product is different from the process protected by the patent allegedly infringed.
-To that end, it shall be presumed, in absence of proof to the contrary, that any identical product produced without the consent of the owner of the patent has been obtained by the patented process if: (a) the product obtained using the patented process is new; or (b) there exists a reasonable possibility of the identical product having been manufactured using the process, and the owner of the patent for the latter is unable to establish, after reasonable effort, what process was actually used.
-Therefore, if any of those two assumptions are met, the reversal of the burden of proof regarding the process patent infringement will occur.
+Because Ecuador is a member of the Andean Community, it is part of the Andean Common Industrial Regime, which includes Decision 486 -Common Provisions on Industrial Property- that in article 240 states that, in any case alleging infringement of a patent whose subject matter is a process for obtaining a product, the defendant in question shall be responsible for providing that the process used by him to obtain the product is different from the process protected by the patent allegedly infringed.
+To that end, it shall be presumed, in absence of proof to the contrary, that any identical product produced without the consent of the owner of the patent has been obtained by the patented process if: (a) the product obtained using the patented process is new; or (b) there exists a reasonable possibility of the identical product having been manufactured using the process, and the owner of the patent for the latter is unable to establish, after reasonable effort, what process was used.
+Therefore, if any of those two assumptions are met, the reversal of the burden of proof regarding the process of patent infringement will occur.

 Are there established mechanisms to protect confidential information required to be disclosed/exchanged in the course of patent litigation (e.g. confidentiality clubs)?